MediaComem/comem-appmob/README.md

 **Features**

-* A citizen must be able to register a new account and log in to the app (and log out).
+* A user must be able to register and/or log in (depending on the API's capabilities).
-* A citizen must be able to report an issue at a specific location, optionally with a picture.
+* A user must be able to manage the main resources of the API's domain model.
-* A citizen must be able to see what issues there are in a map of the area, and the details of those issues (picture, description, state, etc).
+* At least a couple of mobile-oriented features should be used, for example:
-* A citizen must be able to use filters or a search to see only some issues (on the map and/or in other screens); there must be at least one filter or search.
+  * Geolocation of the user.
-* Citizens and staff members must be able to post comments on issues, and the list of comments for an issue must be visible somewhere in the app.
+  * Pictures taken with the phone's camera.
-* *Bonus*: A staff member can log in to the app, start working on issues, and resolve or reject them.
+* There should be a map showing geolocated resources.
-* *Bonus*: A staff member can add, edit and remove issue types from inside the app.
+* There must be a resource list with filters or search parameters.

 **Implementation**

 * The app must follow Angular best practices.
-* The app must use the Citizen Engagement API.
+* The app must use an approved API.
-* The app must display a map of issues.
+* The app should display a map of geolocated resources.
-* The app must use geolocation (e.g. to automatically determine an issue's location or center the map).
+* The app should use geolocation (e.g. to automatically the user's location or center the map).
-* The app must use the camera (works only on physical devices).
+* The app should use the camera (works only on physical devices).
 * Secrets (passwords & keys) **must not** be committed to the Git repository.

 **Presentation**